r-vage/ComfyUI_RvTools/Readme/Checkpoint_Loaders.md

 ## Overview

-ComfyUI-RvTools provides two traditional checkpoint loaders:
+ComfyUI_Eclipse provides two traditional checkpoint loaders:

 1. **Checkpoint Loader Small** - Outputs individual components (model, CLIP, VAE)
 2. **Checkpoint Loader Small (Pipe)** - Outputs a single pipe containing all components

 Both loaders provide the same core functionality but differ in their output format.
-Use the regular version for standard workflows and the Pipe version when working with RvTools pipe-based workflows.
+Use the regular version for standard workflows and the Pipe version when working with Eclipse pipe-based workflows.

 ### When to Use These Loaders